airgradienthq/airgradient-example-display/README.md

 The application requires an API token to access measurement data.
 Enter your token when prompted in the application interface.

+#### Resetting API Token

+To reset or change the API token:
+1. Clear your browser's localStorage for this application
+2. Reload the page
+3. Enter your new API token when prompted

+You can clear localStorage by:
+- Opening browser Developer Tools (F12)
+- Going to Application/Storage tab → Local Storage
+- Clearing the stored data for this domain
+- Or running `localStorage.clear()` in the browser console

 ## API Integration

 The application connects to the public API endpoint: